Staff Biographies

 Alessia Zucchetti

 Alessia is currently Research and Cooperation Projects Coordinator at LACNIC.
-For the last eight years, she has worked in research, international cooperation, and regional and international capacity building in digital technologies and governance, the Internet ecosystem and related policies.
+She has worked in research, international cooperation, and regional and international capacity building in digital technologies, the Internet ecosystem and related policies.

 She has a master's degree in Mass Media and Politics from the University of Bologna, Italy, as well as a bachelor's degree in International Relations from Universidad de la República, Uruguay.